nexmo-se/reports-api-app/README.md

 ## Usage

-Edit the program source file reports.js, update arguments of parameters in lines 4 to 14 for your desired report.<br>
+Edit the program source file _reports.js_, update arguments of parameters in lines 4 to 14 for your desired report.<br>

 Start application with the command "node reports".<br>